 10. Reset Windows Update

-If the above process does not help to check for updates on your system, Reset Windows Update Troubleshooter utility may fix diagnostic.
+If the above process does not help to check for updates on your system, Reset Windows Update, Troubleshooter utility may fix the diagnostic.
 This is an in-built Microsoft app that provides a quick way to resolve Unable to check for updates trouble.

-- After the installation, select Windows Update on the appeared page and hit Next button.
+- After the installation, select Windows Update on the appeared page and hit the Next button.

 - This will start troubleshooting and fix the issue if found.
 Once finished, close the window.

-- Go ahead and open again Windows update troubleshooter.
+- Go ahead and open again the Windows update troubleshooter.

-- Once the page view on screen, select “Windows Networking Diagnostics” followed by Next option.
+- Once the page view on the screen, select “Windows Networking Diagnostics” followed by the Next option.

-- Wait until this process fixes Update and networking related trouble, once finished click Close button.
+- Wait until this process fixes Update and networking related trouble, once finished click the Close button.